drycc/monitor/README.md

 We welcome your input!
 If you have feedback, please [submit an issue][issues].
 If you'd like to participate in development, please read the "Development" section below and [submit a pull request][prs].

 # About
-This repository aims to contain all the necessary components for a production quality monitoring solution that runs on top of the kubernetes cluster scheduler.
+This repository aims to contain the necessary components for a production quality monitoring solution that runs on top of the kubernetes cluster scheduler.
 It provides part of the [TICK](https://influxdata.com/time-series-platform/) stack which is produced by the influxdata team.

 ## Current State
-Currently this repo provides only 3 components (Influxdb, Telegraf, and Grafana).
+Currently this repo provides only 2 components (Telegraf, and Grafana).
 Telegraf is the metrics collection agent that runs using the daemon set API.
 For more infomation please read [this](telegraf/README.md).

-Also provided is an Influxdb container which only runs 1 instance of the database.
-It also does not write any data to the host filesystem so it is not a durable system right now.
-For more information please read [this](influxdb/README.md)

-Lastly, Grafana is a stand alone graphing application.
+Grafana is a stand alone graphing application.
 It natively supports Influxdb as a datasource and provides a robust engine for creating dashboards on top of timeseries data.
 We provide a few out of the box dashboards for monitoring Drycc Workflow and Kubernetes but please feel free to use them as a starting point for creating your own dashboards.

 # Architecture Diagram